$20.00

 Description:

+. . .
 It’s said Newton even invented the telescopic sight.
-His would have had no internal adjustments but if someone had suggested the modern way of providing them, he may not have been impressed.
+His would have had no internal adjustments but if someone had suggested the modern way of providing them, he would not have been impressed.

 Why?
 Because he also knew a bit about physics, becoming the world’s greatest authority on it for the next 200 years.